 - Instructors will use the classroom as a space to structure practice through role plays, activities, dialogues, structured reading, and written practice to facilitate learning. - Students are expected to engage with the community and take initiative as well.

-REQUIRED COURSE MATERIALS: Class book Español 451.
-A selection of short stories by Latin American writers.
+REQUIRED COURSE MATERIALS: Class book Español IES 301.
 Materials related to local news and Argentine and/or Latin American culture, selected by the teacher.

 REQUIRED WORK AND FORM OF ASSESSMENT: